jettro/semi-website/_guides/weaviate/current/schema.md

 	  - Business
 ```

+Learn more about Weaviate Cross Reference Types [in the schema documentation](./schema.html).

 ## RESTful API

 - Weaviate uses a full RESTful API.
 - Examples are described in YAML and curl, but you can use it in any application.
-- The examples assume that Weaviate runs on port 80 on the localhost.
+- The examples assume that Weaviate runs on port 80 on the localhost without authentication.
 - The entry point to a Weaviate is always `/v1`.

 ## Schema Object